okstate-library/door-traffic-counter/README.md

 The project simulates manual people counting online system.
 It allows to register/login users, modification of counting, reset the count, and statistics.

-There are two tyeps of roles user and admin.
+There are two types of roles user and administrator.

 ## Things to run the application.